based2/KB/network/ip_filter.md

 block from any to 138.201.82.227
 # https://threatfox.abuse.ch/browse/malware/win.aurora_stealer/
 block from any to 138.201.198.8
+# Brazil Cabo Frio, Rio de Janeiro https://www.abuseipdb.com/check/
+block from any to 138.204.127.54
 # A.ch TF
 block from any to 138.207.139.80
 # https://www.abuseipdb.com/check/